NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1HasParticleAncestorWithout.md

 ---

-title: "Rivet::HasParticleAncestorWithout"
+title: 'struct Rivet::HasParticleAncestorWithout'
-summary: "Determine whether a particle has an ancestor which doesn't meet the cut/function. "
+description: "Determine whether a particle has an ancestor which doesn't meet the cut/function. "

 ---